Medical Health Tests >> Blood Tests >> Blood Carbon Dioxide Level

 If the carbon dioxide level arises in body, the state is known as hypercapnia.
 Similarly, if the level of oxygen reduces in the blood, it is known as hypoxia.
 All respiratory disorders include the imbalance in blood CO2 and O2 levels.
 A mild imbalance does not require intensive care but severe cases require medical attention on the spot.

-Symptoms for High Carbon Dioxide Level in Blood
+Symptoms For High Carbon Dioxide Level in Blood

 The symptoms associated with high blood carbon dioxide levels include increased blood pressure, rapid pulse, rubor (redness), muscle twitches, headache, chest-pain, confusion, and fatigue.
 All of these symptoms depend on the severity of case.
 The various causes of high carbon dioxide level include vigorous exercise and numerous pathological conditions like chronic obstructive pulmonary disease (COPD), acidosis, lung infections, and atherosclerosis.